Host a Student

 Hosting an international student is an incredibly rewarding experience!
 When you make the decision to welcome an international student, you make a lasting contribution to your family, your community, and the student.

-Becoming a Homestay Family for the Livingstone Range School Division International Education Program offers a range of benefits.
-They include:
+Becoming a Homestay Family for the Livingstone Range School Division International Student Program offers a range of benefits, including:

-- Having the opportunity to experience a cultural exchange in the comfort of your own home
+- Experiencing a cultural exchange in the comfort of your own home

 - Seeing our own Canadian culture through the eyes of an International Student